-Commuter students represent a diverse population of traditional-aged students and adult learners.
+Commuter students represent a diverse population.
 When not attending classes, many commuters spend time in the Whitaker Campus Center.

 The Commuter Student Union, in which all matriculated undergraduate commuting students hold membership, elects its leadership team, the Commuter Council, to govern the Commuter Student Union and administer its programs.
 Various members of Commuter Council sit on student government committees and boards, giving voice to commuter interests.